 What did you learn in the past quarter as a team?
 Apply these learnings and update your sales plan to reflect current standings.
 If you do it right, your sales plan should get better and more detailed every quarter.

-Sales plans help you visualize the process so the team can actively follow the same goals and objectives.
+Quarterly sales plans help you visualize the process so the team can actively follow the same goals and objectives.
 An effective sales plan should include the following:

 - Company overview and background

 - Clear goals and objectives